CeTTL/eResources/Panopto/record-in-a-browser.md

 This webpage will assist you in recording to Panopto in a web browser.

-> [!NOTE]
-> * You can also record to Panopto from your Moodle papers using the [Panopto video resource](Panopto/add-panopto-video-resource-in-moodle.md) or the [Panopto embed button](Panopto/the-panopto-embed-button.md).
+?> **Note:** You can also record to Panopto from your Moodle papers using the [Panopto video resource](Panopto/add-panopto-video-resource-in-moodle.md) or the [Panopto embed button](Panopto/the-panopto-embed-button.md).

 1. Go to the University of Waikato's Panopto server: https://waikato.au.panopto.com